Learn How to Write a Formal Email

 At the same time, consider your audience.
 If you’re emailing someone you’ve never spoken to before, you should be as formal as possible with your language.
 This might make the email a bit longer, so consider how much information you really need to include.

-Proper sentence structure is extremely important when it comes to writing a formal email.
+Proper sentence structure is extremely important when it comes to email format in a professional setting.
 Using correct grammar and punctuation is the first place to start.
-Full stops, commas, question marks; these should be used correctly throughout.
+Full stops, commas, question marks; these make the format of a formal email.

 Use paragraphs to break up the message and structure it so that it is easy to read at a glance.
 If the email can be read briefly, it will get higher levels of engagement even if the recipient doesn’t have the time to read it properly.